 This is a critical part of the fleet management process.
 Asset tracking is when a fleet manager monitors the inventory and packaging that is to be transported.
 This ensures that all of the products are conditioned and secured in the right environment.

 Accident and Damage Reports:

 No one is perfect.
 Even professional CDL drivers get in accidents from time to time.
 If a company’s driver is involved in an accident during a trip, it’s important to report the claim immediately.
 A fleet manager will speak with the insurance provider, assess the damages, and schedule any necessary repairs.

-Commercial vehicles will endure a lot of wear and tear over time.
-As part of the fleet management protocol, technicians will repair any damages on the vehicles during trip preparation.
-This will keep the entire fleet of vehicles in tiptop shape.
+Commercial vehicles endure a lot of wear and tear over time.
+As part of the fleet management protocol, technicians repair any damages on the vehicles during trip preparation.
+This keeps the entire fleet of vehicles in tiptop shape.

 Dispatching and Fulfillment:

 This is one of the final phases of the vehicle management procedure.
 Once a vehicle is compliant with all policies and procedures, a fleet manager will grant commercial drivers the green light to make their trip.
 This ensures that the goods are successfully delivered to the proper endpoint.